servo/book/src/architecture/servodriver.md

 This usually makes it clear if the expected API calls are being processed.

-When debugging input-related problems, add JS debugging lines that log the `getBoundingClientRect()` of whatever element is being clicked, then compare the coordinates received by the compositor when clicking manually vs. the coordinates received from the webdriver server.
+When debugging input-related problems, add JS debugging lines that log the `getBoundingClientRect()` of whatever element is being clicked, then compare the coordinates received by the compositor when clicking manually vs the coordinates received from the WebDriver server.